...

 4. nor how the reliability of these test results could be measured.

-In the future if the above information is provided to a court there is the potential these results are admissible in court.
+In the future, if the above information is provided to a court, there is the potential these results are admissible in court.
 Another thing to be aware of is that Cox v.
 State was a criminal case.
 The burden in introducing evidence is lower in family court.

 What else can assist a court in these types of cases?

 Evaluations with trained professionals as discussed below can be helpful in substance abuse cases.
-Having the input of a neutral professional can assists, judges as they hear a case.
+Having the input of a neutral professional can assist judges as they hear a case.
 However, not all cases require the use of a formal substance use and abuse evaluation.
 Evaluations are expensive, and thoughtful analysis should be applied to determine whether such an evaluation is appropriate in each case.

 What other evidence is helpful to the court to show recovery from addiction?